 - Reserved bits in the VM-exit controls must be set properly.
-Software may consult the VMX capability MSRs to determine the proper settings (see Appendix A.4). - If "activate VMX-preemption timer" VM-execution control is 0, the "save VMXpreemption timer value" VM-exit control must also be 0.
+Software may consult the VMX capability MSRs to determine the proper settings (see Appendix A.4). - If "activate VMX-preemption timer" VM-execution control is 0, the "save VMX-preemption timer value" VM-exit control must also be 0. - The following checks are performed for the VM-exit MSR-store address if the VM-exit MSR-store count field is non-zero: - The lower 4 bits of the VM-exit MSR-store address must be 0.
+The address should not set any bits beyond the processor's physical-address width.3

-"Enable VM functions" is a secondary processor-based VM-execution control.
-If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "enable VM functions" VM-execution control were 0.
+^{1. &}quot;Unrestricted guest" and "enable EPT" are both secondary processor-based VM-execution controls.
+If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if both these controls were 0.
 See Section 24.6.2.

-4. &quot;Enable EPT" is a secondary processor-based VM-execution control.
-If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "enable EPT" VM-execution control were 0.
+[&]quot;Enable VM functions" is a secondary processor-based VM-execution control.
+If bit 31 of the primary processor-based VM-execution controls is 0, VM entry functions as if the "enable VM functions" VM-execution control were 0.
 See Section 24.6.2.